retextjs/retext-smartypants/readme.md

 ### `unified().use(retextSmartypants[, options])`

-Replaces dumb/straight/typewriter punctuation marks with smart/curly punctuation marks.
+Apply [SmartyPants][].

 ##### `options`

+Configuration (optional).

 ###### `options.quotes`

 Create smart quotes (`boolean`, default: `true`).

 Converts straight double and single quotes to smart double or single quotes.
+The options `options.openingQuotes` and `options.closingQuotes` affect which quotes are considered smart.

 ###### `options.openingQuotes`

-Which characters to use for opening quotes `{double: '“', single: '‘'}`.
+Characters to use for opening quotes `{single: '‘', double: '“'}`.

 ###### `options.closingQuotes`

-Which characters to use for closing quotes `{double: '”', single: '’'}`.
+Characters to use for closing quotes `{single: '’', double: '”'}`.

 ###### `options.ellipses`

 Create smart ellipses (`boolean`, default: `true`).

-Converts triple dot characters (with or without spaces between) into a single Unicode ellipsis character
+Converts triple dot characters (with or without spaces) into a single unicode ellipsis character.

 ###### `options.backticks`

 Create smart quotes from backticks (`boolean` or `'all'`, default: `true`).

-When `true`, converts double back-ticks into an opening double quote, and double straight single quotes into a closing double quote.
+When `true`, converts double backticks into an opening double quote, and double straight single quotes into a closing double quote.

-When `'all'`: does the preceding and converts single back-ticks into an opening single quote, and a straight single quote into a closing single smart quote.
+When `'all'`: does the what `true` does with the addition of converting single backticks into an opening single quote, and a straight single quote into a closing single smart quote.

-> **Note**: Quotes can not be `true` when `backticks` is `'all'`;
+> 👉 **Note**: `options.quotes` can not be `true` when `backticks` is `'all'`.

 ###### `options.dashes`

 Create smart dashes (`boolean` or `'oldschool'`, `'inverted'`, default: `true`).

-When `true`, converts two dashes into an em-dash character.
+When `true`, converts two dashes into an em dash character.

-When `'oldschool'`, converts two dashes into an en-dash, and three dashes into an em-dash.
+When `'oldschool'`, converts two dashes into an en dash, and three dashes into an em dash.

-When `'inverted'`, converts two dashes into an em-dash, and three dashes into an en-dash.
+When `'inverted'`, converts two dashes into an em dash, and three dashes into an en dash.

+## Types

+This package is fully typed with [TypeScript][].
+It exports the additional types `Options` and `QuoteCharacterMap`.

+## Compatibility

+Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+Our projects sometimes work with older versions, but this is not guaranteed.

 ## Contribute